 - Maintenance and repair of the system are very limited.
 That is, not all workshops can do their work.

-- The fuel injection system is quite expensive.
+- The fuel injection system is costly.

 - Good-quality material and fuel are highly recommended.